 Facial Paralysis Treatment

-Facial paralysis is a devastating problem that can arise from a number of different medical conditions, such as stroke, cancer treatment, trauma or complication of ear surgery.
-Facial paralysis can be temporary or permanent, mild or severe and may involve a segment or the entire face.
-Outside of the cosmetic concerns, paralysis of the face will result in the inability to move the brow or close the eye and significant difficulty with speech and swallowing.
-Patients who suffer from facial paralysis can become withdrawn and depressed.
-If not treated properly, individuals can suffer from visual loss secondary to eye injury and malnutrition due to swallowing problems.
+Facial paralysis is one of the most distressing conditions a patient can face — both for its visible impact and for the practical difficulties it creates with everyday function.
+The paralysis can arise from a number of underlying causes, including stroke, cancer treatment, traumatic injury, or as a complication of ear or parotid gland surgery.
+The effects can be temporary or permanent, mild or severe, and may involve only a segment of the face or its entire half.
+Beyond the cosmetic concerns, paralysis of the face causes the inability to move the brow or close the eye, significant difficulty with speech and swallowing, and emotional consequences that often include withdrawal and depression.
+If not treated properly, the condition can lead to visual loss from eye injury and malnutrition from swallowing problems.
+Facial paralysis treatment is one of the surgical options within facial reconstruction at Dr. Khosh’s Park Avenue practice in New York City.

-Management of facial paralysis will depend on the severity of the weakness, expected degree of recovery and extent of facial involvement.
-When paralysis is expected to be temporary, conservative measures such as eye lubrication and speech and swallow therapy will suffice.
-If the paralysis is likely to be permanent, facial surgical maneuvers are often necessary to protect the eye, allow for better lip function, elevate or suspend the face, or possibly restore natural facial movement.
+The management approach depends on the severity of the weakness, the expected degree of recovery, and the extent of facial involvement.
+When paralysis is expected to be temporary — such as in many cases of Bell’s palsy — conservative measures may be sufficient.
+These include careful eye lubrication to prevent corneal injury, speech and swallow therapy to maintain function, and watchful observation as the nerve recovers.
+If the paralysis is likely to be permanent, surgical maneuvers are often necessary to protect the eye, allow for better lip function, elevate or suspend the face, or in some cases, restore natural facial movement.

 Cosmetic Surgery for Facial Paralysis